-"God grant me the ability to paint well," these words were written in her calendar by the painter and visual artist Míla Doleželová.
-In the photographs which portrays her, we see a woman with expressive eyes, unmistakable features, curls of hair and strangely austere glasses.
-From these pictures we can perhaps even sense how multilayered her inner world was, and that she was characterised by a certain rebelliousness and determination to keep on going in pursuit of her great dream: to be a painter.
+"God grant me to paint well," these words were written in her calendar by the painter and visual artist Míla Doleželová.
+In the photographs that depict her, we see a woman with expressive eyes, unmistakable features, curls of hair and strangely severe glasses.
+From these pictures, we can perhaps even sense how multilayered her inner world was, and that she was characterised by a certain rebelliousness and determination to keep on going in pursuit of her great dream: to be a painter.

 Míla Doleželová was an unmistakable, exceptional and distinctive personality who imprinted her own vision of the world on her paintings, whether it was a large-scale technically demanding oil painting or a small graphic design for a postage stamp.
 In the context of the time, one of her main themes is also quite unusual, namely capturing moments in the lives of the Roma, with whom she had a lifelong bond and painted repeatedly.
 Similarly, she was also strongly influenced by Christian symbolism and spirituality, which also strongly influences her work.